Preparing for return

 Think carefully about who will be there for the reunion.
 It can help to limit the number of people to reduce the pressure on the returning hostage.
 They are likely to find it difficult to cope in large groups of people after an extended period of captivity, possibly including periods of being held alone.
 Coordinate with others who have been involved and might be there for the reunion, too, such as the government, the hostage’s employer or private security company.
 Remember that you know your loved one best.
 Make clear to these other agencies who you want to be there for the reunion.
 Take things slowly and at your own pace.

-As a family member, you may want your loved one to return to you immediately but we know from experience that it is beneficial for them to have a period of debrief after they are released.
+As a family member, you may want your loved one to return to you immediately but we know from experience that it is beneficial for them to have time to debrief after they are released.
 And it is best done soon after they have been released so the information is fresh in their minds.

 As a family member, it’s really important you give your loved one the space they need.
 This is the best support you can give in the first few days after they are released.
 In fact, you will all need time to come to terms with what has happened and accept that you are entering a new phase of your lives.